Drum Synthesizer VST

 Collaboration between artists and programmers will also flourish, leading to community-driven sound packs.
 Future VSTs may feature user-generated content that allows users to exchange and sell their custom sounds, increasing diversity in available libraries while empowering musicians to influence development.

-See also Granular Synthesizer Hardware
+See also Synthesizer Amplifier

 Not to be overlooked is the importance of user interface design.
 As the demand for accessibility grows, focused attention will be placed on creating sleek, user-friendly interfaces that invite experimentation without sacrificing functionality.